leon-ai/leon/packages/weather/README.md

 #### Options
 - `pro`: Set this to `true` if you have a premium subscription.
 - `temperature_units`: Choose which temperature scale to use. ["celsius", "fahrenheit"]
+- `wind_speed_units`: Choose which units to use for the wind speed. ["meters per second", "miles per hour"] More units coming soon.

 #### Links